Braffolk/typed-gml/README.md

 var _struct = new Struct(new Entity("name"), new Entity("name"));
 ```

-To typify a struct constructor wrap it into typify or call the typify inside the constructor passing self (the constructor context) to the function.
-The latter should be stored in a static variable so that the struct is only typified once.
-This will store the constructor into a global lookup map which is used to check whether the type of a struct instance was created using a constructor or not.
+To typify a struct constructor call the typify inside the constructor passing self (the constructor context) to the function.
+The typify return value should be stored in a static variable so that the struct is only typified once.
+This will store the constructor index into a global lookup ds_grid which is used to check whether the type of a struct instance was created using a constructor or not.